Eczbek/xieite/docs/namespaces/types/fixed_matrix.md

 &nbsp;

 ## Description
-A structure for generating multidimensional types of fixed size.
+A structure for generating multidimensional containers of fixed size.

 &nbsp;